 Other Things that Contribute to the Risk for Cocaine Abuse

-The use of drugs on television, music videos, and movies creates a strong vision of acceptable behavior in the eyes of teens, adults and even children.
+The use of drugs on television, music videos, and movies create a strong vision of acceptable behavior in the eyes of teens, adults and even children.
 The risk for cocaine abuse or addiction is real and affects those of many ages and circumstances.
-To diagnose cocaine dependence in an individual, you must first know the symptoms of a present addiction.
-According to the American Psychiatric Association, you don’t need more than three of the following symptoms to be diagnosed with the dependence.
+According to the American Psychiatric Association, three of the following symptoms are indicative of addiction:

 - Tolerance to euphoric effects of cocaine, needing more of the drug.

 - When cocaine is not being used, withdrawal symptoms like confusion, hallucinations, agitation, or depression can occur.